Joe-Lannan/personal-website/_blog/README.md

 # Blog and Knowledge Map System

 This directory contains your blog posts from Obsidian, organized by topic directories.
-The system automatically generates a knowledge map visualization showing connections between your notes.
+The system automatically generates a knowledge map visualization showing connections between your notes and supports Excalidraw diagrams.

 ## Directory Structure